jotavare/libft/README.md

 * [Norminette](https://github.com/42School/norminette) - Tool by 42, to respect the code norm. `GitHub`
 * [42 Header](https://github.com/42Paris/42header) - 42 header for vim. `GitHub`

-<a href="https://github.com/jotavare/jotavare/blob/main/42/pdf/en_norm.pdf">Click here</a> for more information on 42 norms.

 ## LICENSE
 <p>
 This work is published under the terms of <a href="https://github.com/jotavare/jotavare/blob/main/LICENSE">42 Unlicense</a>.